projectAcetylcholine/ai-search-pydantic-mcp-client/README.md

-# ai-search-pydantic-mcp-client
-An MCP Client for Azure AI Search Service
+# An MCP Client for Azure AI Search Service

+This is an MCP client written with Pydantic AI that is intended to be used for demoing the [AI Search MCP Server](https://github.com/projectAcetylcholine/mcp-server-azure-ai-search-python-preview)

+It comes with a helper MCP server that has tools for fetching remote URL contents that can be used in the service